mesosphere-backup/dcos-cassandra-service/docs/configuration.md

     <tr>
       <td>mem</td>
       <td>integer</td>
       <td>The amount of memory, in MB, allocated for the DC/OS Apache Cassandra Service scheduler.
 This MUST be larger than the allocated heap.
-2 Gb is a good choice.</td>
+2 GB is a good choice.</td>
     </tr>

     <tr>
       <td>heap</td>
       <td>integer</td>
       <td>The amount of heap, in MB, allocated for the DC/OS Apache Cassandra Service scheduler.
-1 Gb is a minimum for production installations.</td>
+1 GB is a minimum for production installations.</td>
     </tr>

     <tr>